victoriamorris/CatBridge/README.md

 By default, the output file consists of a single column of strings.
 If option --rid is used, the output file will consist of two columns: the first column will be the record control number from field 001 and the second column will be as per the default output.

+##### --tidy

+If option --tidy is used, the list of control numbers in the output file will be sorted and de-duplicated.
+Any duplicate control numbers will be written to an additional output file named with the prefix "dp-".

+Note: option --tidy cannot be used at the same time as option --rid